James Harry Lacey: Battle of Britain

-Returning to the action shortly thereafter, he shot down an He 111 and three Bf 109s, and damaged another on 15 September 1940, one of the heaviest days of fighting during the whole battle, which later became known as "Battle of Britain Day".
-During the battle he attacked a formation of 12 Bf 109s, shooting down two before the others had noticed, before escaping into cloud.

-Two days later on 17 September, he was shot down over Ashford, Kent during a dogfight with Bf 109s and bailed out without injury.
-On 27 September, he destroyed a Bf 109 and damaged a Junkers Ju 88 on 30 September.
-During October he claimed a probable Bf 109 on 7 October, shot down a Bf 109 on 12 October, another on 26 October and on 30 October he destroyed a Bf 109 before damaging another.
+Returning to the action shortly thereafter, Lacey shot down an He 111 and two Bf 109s, and damaged another on 15 September, one of the heaviest days of fighting during the whole battle, which later became known as "Battle of Britain Day".
+During the battle he attacked a formation of twelve Bf 109s, shooting down two before the others had noticed, and then escaping into cloud once he was detected.
+Two days later on 17 September, he was shot down over Ashford, Kent, during a dogfight with several Bf 109s and bailed out without injury.
+On 27 September, he destroyed a Bf 109 to the north of Maidstone and damaged a Ju 88 in the vicinity of Brooklands on 30 September.
+During October the squadron's pace of operations waned as the Luftwaffe switched to nighttime bombing but Lacey claimed a Bf 109 as probably destroyed near West Malling on 7 October, shot down a Bf 109 to the south of Rye on 12 October, and another near Beachy Head on 26 October.
+Four days later, on 30 October, he destroyed a Bf 109 before damaging another near Maidstone.

-During the Battle of France and the Battle of Britain, Lacey had been shot down or forced to land due to combat no less than nine times.

-On 26 November 1940, with 23 claims (18 made during the Battle of Britain) Lacey received a Bar to his Distinguished Flying Medal for his continued outstanding courage and bravery during the Battle of Britain.
+His successes of 30 October were Lacey's final aerial victories of the Battle of Britain.
+He was not only the highest scoring fighter pilot of his squadron but also the RAF's second most successful fighter pilot of the Battle of Britain.
+During the campaign over the southeast of England, and in the preceding Battle of France, he had been shot down or forced to land due to combat no less than nine times.
+On 26 November, Lacey was awarded a Bar to his DFM for his continued outstanding courage and bravery during the Battle of Britain.
 The citation in the London Gazette read:

-740042 Sergeant James Harry LACEY, D.F.M., Royal Air Force Volunteer Reserve, No. 501 Squadron.